hhuang90/hhuang90.github.io/pages/talks.md

 title: Talks
 permalink: /talks/
 ---
+#### A Hybrid Parallel Framework of the Multi-Resolution Approximation for Massive Spatial Data
+>* SIAM Conference on Computational Science and Engineering, online (invited talk), 2021.

 #### Functional data depth and its application in the visualization of spatio-temporal covariance structures
 >* CEMSE Seminar, KAUST (talk), 2020